Topological defects promote layer formation in Myxococcus xanthus colonies

 Densely-packed, motile, rod-shaped objects can form a state of matter called an active nematic liquid crystal \cite{Doostmohammadi2018}.
-Active nematics have rich emergent physics resulting from the interplay between active stresses, here due to cell motility, and orientational order, here due to the cell alignment \cite{Doostmohammadi2018,Marchetti2013,Bar2020}.
-To quantify orientational order in the \textit{M. xanthus} colony, we used the reflectance field to measure both the degree of alignment $S(\mathbf{r},t)$ and the cell orientation angle $\theta(\mathbf{r},t)$ (\cref{angle-field,strength-field}, \hyperref[methods]{Methods}, \hyperref[movies]{Movies S3 and S4}).
+Active nematics display emergent collective phenomena resulting from the interplay between active stresses, here due to cell motility, and orientational order, here due to mechanical cell-cell interactions \cite{Doostmohammadi2018,Marchetti2013,Aranson2019,Bar2020,Sengupta2020}.
+To quantify orientational order in the \textit{M. xanthus} colony, we used the reflectance field to measure both the degree of alignment $S(\bm{r},t)$ and the cell orientation angle $\theta(\bm{r},t)$ (\cref{angle-field,strength-field}, \hyperref[methods]{Methods}, \hyperref[movies]{Movies S4 and S5}).
 The orientation angle varies smoothly throughout most of the colony, with a correlation length $\ell_{\text{n}} \approx 16.0\pm0.5$ $\mu$m (\cref{correlations}).
 However, at a discrete set of points known as topological defects all orientations meet and hence the orientation angle is singular (\cref{angle-field,angle-closeup}).
-At the defect points, alignment is lost ($S=0$, \cref{strength-field}).
-Consistent with the nematic symmetry of cell alignment, we observe defects with half-integer topological charges of $\pm 1/2$ (\cref{angle-closeup,angle+1/2,angle-1/2}) \cite{deGennes-Prost}.
+Alignment is lost at the defect points, which are furthermore often connected by lines with lower alignment than the perfectly-ordered background (\cref{strength-field}).
+Consistent with the nematic symmetry of cell alignment, we observe point defects with half-integer topological charges of $\pm 1/2$ (\cref{angle-closeup,angle+1/2,angle-1/2}) \cite{deGennes-Prost}.
 Whereas $+1/2$ defects have one axis of symmetry (red segment, \cref{angle+1/2}), $-1/2$ defects have three axes of symmetry (blue segments, \cref{angle-1/2}).
-As expected in an active nematic \cite{Doostmohammadi2018,Giomi2013,Shi2013}, defects are spontaneously created and annihilated either in oppositely-charged pairs or individually at boundaries of a layer (\hyperref[movies]{Movie S5}).
+As expected in an active nematic \cite{Doostmohammadi2018,Giomi2013,Shi2013}, defects are spontaneously created and annihilated either in oppositely-charged pairs or individually at boundaries of a layer or hole (\hyperref[movies]{Movie S6}).